Full-Time Bachelor of Science in Diagnostic Medical Sonography (Ultrasound)

 Misericordia University reviews individual applications carefully, and the above stated standards should be seen only as general guidelines.
 The Director of Admissions and individual department chairs reserve the right to exercise discretion in any admissions decision.

 The sonography core classes (for both certificate and entry level BS students) are held every other weekend with 32 hours of clinical attendance occurring during the week during the last 4 semesters, including summer.
-Refer to catalog description for Sonography Certificate option.
+Refer to catalog for BS entry level degree information.

 |Core: Anatomy and Physiology I or Structure and Function I*||4||Anatomy and Physiology II or Structure and Function II*||4|